 • After using packing cubes for the first time, I definitely recommend them.
 I could better organize my clothes so if we were stopping somewhere for a night or two, I only had to unpack one or two cubes and not my whole suitcase.
 They also made it easy to separate dirty clothes from clean, pants from tops, and PJs from street clothes.
 Also rolling (vs. folding) our clothes allowed us to fit a LOT more stuff in our bags.

 • Although Europe is flush with budget airlines offering super cheap fares (think Amsterdam to London for €29 one way) baggage fees can quickly escalate as many have a 40lb limit PER PASSENGER (not per bag).
-We found we far preferred train travel.
-It’s cheap, readily available in Europe, and much less stressful than flying.
-When we plan future trips we will travel by train more and plane as little as possible.
+We far prefer train travel when possible.
+It’s usually cheap (not talking to you, Switzerland), readily available in Europe, and much less stressful than flying.
 We also realized that reputable public transportation is a must when visiting any city for longer than a couple nights.
 Although San Miguel de Allende is beautiful, we felt trapped there for seven days due to lack of public transportation.

-During our 4.5-month trip we learned and grew a lot on this special adventure.
-After spending so much time living out of a suitcase and sleeping in many different beds, it was heaven to sleep in our own comfortable bed.
-But we also loved every minute of our time traveling, and despite dealing with the normal hassles of travel, we never felt homesick or had a burning desire to get home.
-At the onset of our trip we were ecstatic knowing we would be traveling for a long stretch of time, but worried if we would have the stamina for it.
-Now we are gearing up for a 5-month trip and I find I’m just as excited.
+After spending so much time living out of a suitcase and sleeping in many different beds, it is always heaven to sleep in our own comfortable bed.
+But we also love every minute of our time traveling, and despite dealing with the normal hassles of travel, we rarely feel homesick or had a burning desire to get home.
+At the onset of our first trip we were ecstatic knowing we would be traveling for a long stretch of time, but worried if we would have the stamina for it.
+Now we are gearing up for our 7th long term trip and I find I’m just as excited as the first time.